Quartararo wins as MotoGP resumes; Márquez crashes out

-JEREZ DE LA FRONTERA, Spain (AP) — Fabio Quartararo won the Spanish Grand Prix on Sunday as MotoGP got its season underway amid the coronavirus pandemic.
+JEREZ DE LA FRONTERA, Spain (AP) — Fabio Quartararo won his maiden race after Marc Márquez broke his arm in a crash at the Spanish Grand Prix on Sunday as MotoGP got its season underway amid the coronavirus pandemic.

-Six-time defending MotoGP champion Marc Márquez crashed hard with four laps to go and had to be carried off the track on a stretcher with an apparent arm injury.
-He started third but had to come from behind after losing control of his bike and avoiding an earlier crash that put him back in the pack at the beginning of the race.
+Márquez, a six-time defending MotoGP champion, crashed hard with four laps to go and had to be carried off the track on a stretcher.
+Team Honda said he is expected to undergo surgery on Tuesday but his recovery time is not yet known.

+Márquez started third but had to come from behind after losing control of his bike and avoiding an earlier crash that put him back in the pack at the beginning of the race.

 The 21-year-old Quartararo, who started from pole position after a record lap at the Circuito de Jerez-Ángel Nieto, became the first Frenchman to win in MotoGP since Regis Laconi in 1999.